rowanjb/rowanjb.github.io/_pages/cv.md

 The elephant in the room
 ------
-* Astute readers might wonder how I spent my time post-BEng and pre-MSc; check out [this blog post](http:///posts/2023/12/blog-post-1/) explaining how I spent my time.
+* Astute readers might wonder how I spent my time post-BEng and pre-MSc; check out [this blog post](/posts/2023/12/blog-post-1/) for an explanation.

 Significant works
 ------